j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 # Interlude 1: Building a Parser for Haskell

-@:callout(info)
-This page is still being updated for the wiki port, so some things may be a bit broken or look a little strange.
-@:@

 We've covered a lot of ground in the series so far!
 I think it's time to take a medium-length break and implement a parser for a (somewhat) simplified Haskell from scratch.
 Haskell is a deceptively simple looking language, but is actually a minefield of ambiguous parses and the